-In this blog post, you’ll learn more about the types of coral reefs, types of coral, and we’ll also dive into the best coral reefs in Maui, focusing on Molokini Crater and Coral Gardens, two spots that should top any snorkeler’s bucket list.
+In this blog, you’ll discover the main types of coral reefs and the best coral reefs in Maui.
+We’ll also explore Molokini Crater and Coral Gardens, which belong on every snorkeler’s bucket list.

 Maui’s Coral Reefs